galbiston/geosparql-jena/README.md

 ## Why Use This Implementation
 There are several implementations of the GeoSPARQL standard.
-The conformance and completeness of these implementations is difficult to ascertain and varies between points.
+The conformance and completeness of these implementations is difficult to ascertain and varies between features.

 However, the following may be of interest when considering whether to use this implementation based on reviewing several alternatives.